-Cindy Lung serves as the program associate for the Education team, contributing to the Catalyze New Models strategy to advance a new vision of secondary success in New England.
-Her work includes supporting Barr’s multi-year initiative to improve secondary outcomes for New England youth who are off track to graduate, as well as helping plan and execute new efforts that fuel school and program innovation and collaboration across the region.
+Cindy Lung joined Barr in 2015 and, until December 2019, served as the program associate for the Education team, contributing to the Catalyze New Models strategy to advance a new vision of secondary success in New England.
+Her work included supporting Barr’s multi-year initiative to improve secondary outcomes for New England youth who are off track to graduate, as well as helping plan and execute new efforts that fuel school and program innovation and collaboration across the region.

 A first-generation, low-income high school and college graduate born to immigrant parents, Cindy is passionate about expanding opportunities for more students to connect to success, in and beyond high school.